thunderbird/thunderbird-android/components/README.md

 The app currently consumes local component sources by default through dependency substitution.
 Disable local source substitution with the `tb.components.local` Gradle property when testing released artifacts.

+The UI catalog app lives in the components build and can be built directly:

 ```shell
 ./gradlew -p components :ui:catalog:assembleDebug
 ```